najens/my_reads/README.md

-# myreads
+# my_reads
-myreads is a React web application that allows a user to categorize and keep track of books that they have read, want to read, or are currently reading.
+my_reads is a React web application that allows a user to categorize and keep track of books that they have read, want to read, or are currently reading.

 ## Test Out App
 Go to https://najens.github.io/my_reads/ to test out app.